 Susan Bray saw the transition coming.
-She was near the end of her professional career as a sales director in the telecommunications industry where she would spend most of her time sending out surveys and collecting opinions of clients (read more about it here).
+She was near the end of her professional career as a marketing sales director in the telecommunications industry where she would spend most of her time sending out surveys and collecting opinions of clients (read more about it here).
 Additionally, her kids were out of college and establishing their own careers, and she found herself dreaming more and more about life after retirement.
 Retirement is a goal for many of us, including Susan.
 Maybe she would find herself enjoying life in a community retirement home similar to Agape Cottage.
 Her next chapter, she resolved, would include making a difference in her community.
 She had enjoyed co-chairing the T.C.
 Williams High School Titan Expo, an event that raised scholarship funds, and leading fundraisers for their homeless students.
 Maybe she would like volunteering with low-income and homeless families?

 When her friend and Community Lodgings board member Barry Roman invited her to an Open Doors event to learn more about the nonprofit, Susan found her answer.

 “I could help here,” she thought.
 She was drawn to the transitional housing program and volunteered as a job counselor.

 It was, and still is, a perfect fit.
 Using her professional experience, Susan shows the transitional housing clients, most of whom are single mothers with small children, how to write a resume and how to go about using a company like ARC Resumes in Virginia (https://www.arcresumes.com/local/virginia/) if they already have one and want to clean it up, so that they have a better chance to land that all-important interview.
 She instructs them on the fundamentals of interview skills – how to shake hands, look the interviewer in eye, write cover letters and thank you notes, ask questions, and generally present themselves professionally.

 “If you get an interview let me know,” she tells them.
 “I will show you how to interview but I’m not going to get you the job.”